- How do Initiatives work on the Initiatives Workflow?

 The Initiatives and its child cards are linked items.
 Each child card linked to the Initiatives is represented by a colored rectangle that holds details for the child card (on hover).
 There is no limitation on the number of child cards you can link to the Initiative.

 The initiatives are different from cards as they move through the workflow completely automatically.

 An Initiative will move on its own to "In progress" when any of its child cards on the Cards Workflow move to the "In progress" section.
-When all child cards linked to the respective Initiative move to "Done, the Initiative will move to "Done" too.
+When all child cards linked to the respective Initiative move to "Done, the Initiative will also move to "Done".